 Best overall nanny camera

-Key features: Easy installation, cloud recording, 24/7 livestream over Wi-Fi, two-way audio, and an app for your phone or tablet — if you’re looking for a camera that checks a lot of boxes and offers 130 degrees of live picture, the Nest Cam Indoor takes the cake.
+Key features: This camera comes with easy installation, cloud recording, 24/7 livestream over Wi-Fi, two-way audio, and an app for your phone or tablet.
+If you’re looking for a camera that checks a lot of boxes and offers 130 degrees of live picture, the Nest Cam may be for you.

-Its livestream features save up to 30 days of continual footage, plus the camera can be trained to use facial recognition.
-Parents say that it can easily transition from a security camera, to a baby monitor, to a nanny cam.
+The camera can be trained to use facial recognition.
+Parents and caregivers say that it can easily transition from a security camera to a baby monitor to a nanny cam.

 Considerations: The Nest Cam Indoor is a plug-in model, so you’ll need to make sure you’re OK with wires before investing in it.
-It’s also the priciest camera on this list.
+It’s also more expensive than many of the cameras on this list.

 Best budget-friendly nanny camera

 - Cloud storage: videos are saved for 14 days; for additional recording, you’ll need to buy a micro SD card